funfair-tech/wallet-react-integration-sample-js/README.md

 This will load the app on http://localhost:3001
 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+## Live demo

+To see it in action please go to - https://funfair-tech.github.io/wallet-react-integration-sample-js